Semitic root: Triconsonantal roots

-In Hebrew grammatical terminology, the word binyan (בניין, plural בניינים binyanim) is used to refer to a verb derived stem or overall verb derivation pattern, while the word mishqal (or mishkal) is used to refer to a noun derivation pattern, and these words have gained some use in English-language linguistic terminology.
-The Arabic terms, called وزن wazn (plural أوزان, awzān) for the pattern and جذر Wehr / Wehr (plural جذور, Wehr) for the root have not gained the same currency in cross-linguistic Semitic scholarship as the Hebrew equivalents, and Western grammarians continue to use "stem"/"form"/"pattern" for the former and "root" for the latter—though "form" and "pattern" are accurate translations of the Arabic grammatical term wazan (originally meaning 'weight, measure'), and "root" is a literal translation of Wehr.
+In Hebrew grammatical terminology, the word binyan is used to refer to a verb derived stem or overall verb derivation pattern, while the word mishkal is used to refer to a noun derivation pattern, and these words have gained some use in English-language linguistic terminology.
+The equivalent terms in Arabic grammatical terminology are wazn for the pattern, and jaḏr or jiḏr for the root, but these have not gained the same currency in cross-linguistic Semitic scholarship as the Hebrew equivalents; Western grammarians continue to use the terms "stem", "form" or "pattern" for the former, and "root" for the latter.

 Biliteral origin of some triliteral roots

-Although most roots in Hebrew seem to be triliteral, many of them were originally biliteral, cf. the relation between:
+Although most roots in Hebrew seem to be triliteral, many of them were originally biliteral; compare the relation between: